qossmic/deptrac/README.md

 The console output shows exactly the lines deptrac found.

 ## Ruleset (Allowing Dependencies)

+Allowed dependencies between layers are configured in rulesets.

 By default deptrac will raise a violation for every dependency between layers.
 In real software you want to allow dependencies between different kind of layers.